When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 4. Watch for Electrical Hazards

 While many fires are caused by accidents and faulty devices, it’s also important to inspect electrical equipment and wires.
-Overloading or overextending power cords could lead to surges and overheating.
+Overloading or overextending power cords can lead to surges and overheating.
 It’s never recommended to try and jam a two-prong plug into a three-prong outlet, or vice-versa.
 Avoid extension cords, which could be an open invitation for trips and falls.

 Printers, copiers, computers, and other electrical office equipment should be kept away from water and heating sources to avoid electrical shocks and overheating.